bohendo/blog-content/philosophy/trail-blazing.md

 The acceptable pass you found could be turned into a road with a fair bit of dynamite.
 You debate buying a bunch of dynamite now vs taking a little more time to search for an easier path..
 You didn't search very deeply in phase 1 because you found an acceptable path relatively quickly, but now that it's time to invest in turning this acceptable path into a real road, it's time to consider searching a little more.

 The expected value of searching more outweighs that of a bunch of dynamite so you continue probing.
 Before too long, you discover a much smoother, lower pass to cross this mountain range.
 You scrap earlier plans & devote all resources to developing this newly discovered mountain pass.
-With all the money you expected to spend on dynamite, you manage to get the crux paved in half-time with some left over.
+With all the money you expected to spend on dynamite, you manage to get the crux paved in half the time with some resources left over.
 Lucky you.

 ### Feature Creep